 Piezo pickups are common for acoustic guitars and work on piezoelectric principles rather than electromagnetic principles.
 They're built with piezo crystals that absorb mechanical/vibrational energy and convert it into electrical (audio) signals.

-While electromagnetic pickups are installed directly under the strings, most permanent piezo pickups are positioned within the body of the guitar, typically of the underside of the soundboard near the bridge.
+While electromagnetic pickups are installed directly under the strings, most permanent piezo pickups are positioned within the body of the guitar, typically on the underside of the soundboard near the bridge.

 When installing a piezo pickup into an acoustic guitar, it can be beneficial to move it around until the “sweet spot” is found between volume and tone.
 However, it can be difficult to move once installed and should not be moved by any external forces.